 A digital arts’ lover whose work is designing and animating characters for games: that’s Jesús Sánchez.
-He is the Graphic Artist among IT people – and he seems to love it.
+He is the Graphic Artist among IT people – and he loves it.

-Since 2016, Jesús has been a Graphic Artist for e.near.
+Since 2016, Jesús has been a Graphic Artist working with e.near.
 He is part of a generation that, he believes, is able to appreciate the artistic value of digital arts like videogames.
 And also the artists behind those works.
-Today we celebrate International Artist’s Day by having Jesús sharing a little more about his work.
+Today we celebrate International Artists Day by having Jesús sharing a little more about his work.